 On each day, we have to take shifts to take care of Xiao He.
 The jobs include cleaning the wound, replacing the bandaging, as well as electrotherapy and rehabilitation, in hopes of stimulating the nerves on the hind limbs.
 After weeks of care, prominent improvement is seen on Xiao He, such as healthy granulomatous tissues found on wounds at the penis.
 What’s more, instead of complete immobility, Xiao He now could manage to stand with 4 legs on his own, sometimes could even step forward with the hindlimbs!
 Seeing how Xiao He strives to improve, there is no more excuse for me to get lazy!

 – Linda Lau

 October was an internship in the section of Large Animal Disease and Economic Animal Disease and hospitalization, each lasting for two weeks.

 After that was the internship in the hospitalization department.
-Our job was to take care of the hospitalized animals in accordance with the doctor’s instructions issued by the veterinarian, such as hot and cold compresses, feeding, walking, regular physiological index monitoring, etc. Working hours are 9am to 9 pm and 9pm to 9am respectively.
-There were little differences between morning shift and night shift, but there were fewer staff on duty in the night shift, so there was usually more workload.
-On the other hand, since we had to work overnight, we worked three consecutive days of day shift then followed by three consecutive days of night shift.
+Our job was to take care of the hospitalized animals in accordance with the doctor’s instructions issued by the veterinarian, such as hot and cold compresses, feeding, walking, regular physiological index monitoring, etc. Working hours are 9 am to 9 pm and 9 pm to 9 am respectively.
+There were little differences between the morning shift and night shift, but there were less staff on duty in the night shift, so there was usually more workload.
+On the other hand, since we had to work overnight, we worked three consecutive days of day shift then followed by three consecutive days of the night shift.
 Adjusting the jet lag was one of the challenges.
 After getting used to the night shift then I had to adjust it back again.
 Also, there were no owners in the hospitalization department.
 There were only animals instead.
 This internship should be the closest form to my intention of becoming a veterinarian.